stephaneghozzi/perso/content/home/projects/items/epi-quark.md

 _build:
     render: never
 ---
-a Python package implementing a new general approach to evaluating outbreak-detection algorithms
+a new general approach to evaluating outbreak-detection algorithms implemented in the Python package epi-quark (main developer Auss Abbood)